Azure/aks-rdma-infiniband/README.md

 # AKS RDMA/Infiniband Support
-To support running HPC workloads using RDMA/Infiniband on AKS, this repo provides a daemonset to install the necessary RDMA drivers and device plugins on IB nodes.
+To support running HPC workloads using RDMA/Infiniband on AKS, this repo provides a daemonset to install the necessary RDMA drivers and device plugins on HPC-series VMs.

 ## Prerequisites
 This installation assumes you have the following setup: